potassco/clorm/docs/clorm/predicate.rst

    fact = AUnary()

-Here every instantiation of ``AUnary`` corresponds to the ASP fact:
+The important thing to note here is that every instantiation of ``AUnary`` will correspond to the same ASP fact:

 .. code-block:: prolog